jtorz/gorilla-sessions-bigcache/README.md

 ...
-// you can also setup a MemCacheStore, which does not rely on the browser accepting cookies.
+// you can also setup a BigcacheStore, which does not rely on the browser accepting cookies.
 // this means, your client has to extract and send a configurable http Headerfield manually.
 // e.g.

-// set up your memcache client memcacheClient := gsm.NewGoMemcacher(memcache.New("localhost:11211"))
+// set up your bigcache client bigcacheClient := gsb.NewGoBigcacher(bigcache.New("localhost:11211"))
-// or
-memcacheClient := mc.NewMC("localhost:11211", "username", "password")

-// set up your session store relying on a http Headerfield: `X-CUSTOM-HEADER` store := gsm.NewMemcacherStoreWithValueStorer(memcacheClient, &gsm.HeaderStorer{HeaderFieldName:"X-CUSTOM-HEADER"}, "session_prefix_", []byte("secret-key-goes-here"))
+// set up your session store relying on a http Headerfield: `X-CUSTOM-HEADER` store := gsb.NewBigCacherStoreWithValueStorer(bigcacheClient, &gsb.HeaderStorer{HeaderFieldName:"X-CUSTOM-HEADER"}, "session_prefix_", []byte("secret-key-goes-here"))

 // and the rest of it is the same as any other gorilla session handling:
 // The client has to send the session information in the header-field: `X-CUSTOM-HEADER`